codecuddy/bricklayer/README.md

 <a href="https://bricklayerdotorg.wordpress.com/level-4-document/" target="_blank">Documentation for Level 4:</a> Functions in 3D, how to show in LDD, LDraw, and for 3D prints (.stl files)

-<a href="https://bricklayerdotorg.wordpress.com/level-5-document/" target="_blank">Documentation for Level 5:</a> Functions for traversing with the space
+<a href="https://bricklayerdotorg.wordpress.com/level-5-document/" target="_blank">Documentation for Level 5:</a> Functions for traversing within the space